 When clients are dealing with your organization, they want to know what to expect and when to expect it, which is why having a proven process is essential to building client trust.
 At Tech Guru, we run our business on the EOS system, which keeps us aligned and rowing in the same direction.
 Moshe explains that “demonstrating a high level of organization” is a critical component in building trust with clients.
 One way we do that at Tech Guru is by having each client complete an initial questionnaire that helps us to understand their business and how we can be of service to them.

 By having a proven process on your website or shared within in the first initial contacts, you create transparency and trust, “Expectation setting and exceeding are key to establishing trust from a new partner,” Micah explains.

 Clients are the reason you do what you do.
 Building trust with them is the most important investment you’ll ever make.
 We hope some of these tactics help you establish long-lasting, trusting relationships with your clients and create some raving fans!

-Tech Guru is building the CPA firms of the future through technology.
-We provide managed IT services to companies nationwide.
+Tech Guru is your CPA Tech Department.
+We provide outsourced IT services to accounting firms nationwide.
 Get started with us today.